matter-labs/zksync/changelog/infrastructure.md

 ### Removed

-- 'localStorage' caching, it fixed the bug, when entire block be "Initiated" for more than a day.
+- (`explorer`): 'localStorage' caching.
+It fixed the bug when the block have not updated the "Initiated" status.

 ### Changed